-Title: Producing fibro ous plaster components in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 3 continued Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing fibrous plaster components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Tit le: Producing fibro ous pla ster components in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing fibrous plaster components, and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities hazards.
-4 Select the requir sources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of v produce fibrous components.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: casting plasters reinforcing material timber, zinc and fixings hot and cold pour sealant, additives, release agents clean water hand tools, portable power tools and ancillary equipment.
-4 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-4 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-4 4.5 Describe any potential hazards associated with the resources and methods of work.
+4 4 Select the required quantity and quality of resources for the methods of work to produce fibrous plaster components. resources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - casting plasters - reinforcing material - timber, zinc and fixings - hot and cold pour - sealant, additives, release agents - clean water - hand tools, portable power tools and ancillary equipment.
+4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
+4. 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to produce fibrous plaster components.

-Title: Prod Producing fibro roducing fibrous plaster components in the workplace Learning outcomes Assessment criteria The The learner will be able to: The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. producing fibrous plaster components.
+Tit le: Producing fibro ous pla ster components in the workplace Learning outcomes Assessment criteria The learner will be able to: The learner can: 5 Minimise the risk of damage to the work and surrounding area when producing fibrous plaster 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. components.
 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 the allocated t d time when brous plaster 6.1 Demonstrate completion of the work within the allocated time. - components.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme. contract ir produce fi contract information produce fibroucomponents to ly with the given act information to ce fibrous plaster onents to the required ication.
-7.1 Demonstrate the following work skills when producing fibrous plaster components: - measuring, marking out, cutting, positioning, gauging, mixing, casting and running mouldings. specification.
+Complete the the allocated t producing fibro components. time when 6.1 Demonstrate completion of the work within the allocated time.
+6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 Comply with the give contract information produce fibrous plass components to the r specification. nation to is plaster 7.1 Demonstrate the following work skills when producing fibrous plaster components: measuring, marking out, cutting, positioning, gauging, mixing, casting and running mouldings.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
-7.3 Construct models and running moulds 7.4 Prepare bench, install reinforcement and produce plasterwork to given working instructions to form three of the following: - straight and radial moulds - flood moulds and casts - reverse (negative) cornice moulds and casts - plain-faced rebated slabs
+7.3 7.3 Construct models and running moulds 7.4 Prepare bench, install reinforcement and produce plasterwork to given working instructions to form three of the following: straight and radial moulds flood moulds and casts reverse (negative) cornice moulds and casts plain-faced rebated slabs